‘Gremlins: Secrets of the Mogwai’ to World Premiere at Annecy Animation Festival (EXCLUSIVE)

 The announcement that “Gremlins: Secrets of the Mogwai” will air not only on HBO Max but also Cartoon Network, plus a first image (see above) of a very young, fresh-faced Gizmo playing on a rolling device, has fuelled speculation that the series may be more specifically kid friendly than the movies.
 Whether that is true could well now be revealed at Annecy.

-“Gremlins: Secrets of the Mogwai” marks the second big world premiere to be confirmed for this year’s Annecy Animation Festival after it announced on Monday that Universal/Illumination’s “Minions: The Rise Of Gru” will debut at Annecy, opening this year’s festival on June 13.
+“Gremlins: Secrets of the Mogwai” marks the second big world premiere to be confirmed for this year’s Annecy Animation Festival after it announced on Monday that Universal/Illumination’s “Minions: The Rise of Gru” will debut at Annecy, opening the festival on June 13.

 Many more big announcements can be expected in the next few weeks, Mikaël Marin, CEO of Annecy Fest organizer Citia, told Variety, confirming that Annecy, after a totally online 2020 edition and hybrid 2021 event, will be back to a fully on-site festival this year where competition titles, masterclasses and works in progress unveils will only be accessible to in-person audiences attending Annecy.